-Our Pediatric Residency program offers a number of combined programs and tracks dedicated to subspecialty training.
-Each year, we host 25 PGY-1 positions, which include two positions in the Pediatric Research track, two positions in the combined five-year Triple Board Program, one position in the four-year combined Medical Genetics Pediatric Training Program, one position for one-year preliminary candidates, and four positions for internal medicine/pediatrics combined residency.
+Our Pediatric Residency program offers a number of combined programs and tracks dedicated to becoming a well-rounded Pediatrician with the opportunity to pursue subspecialty training.
+Each year, we host 25 PGY-1 positions, which include two positions in the Pediatric Physician-Scientist Research Residency track, two positions in the combined five-year Triple Board Program, one position in the four-year combined Pediatric and Medical Genetics Combined Residency, one position in the five-year Pediatric Neurology Residency Program, four positions for the Internal Medicine and Pediatrics Combined Residency, and one position for one-year preliminary candidates.

 Pediatric Physician Scientist Research Residency